ennuicastr/ennuicastr-server/docs/INSTALL.md

 ## 3: Configure Prosody

+NOTE: This step is only needed if you installed Jitsi, above.
+If you plan on only supporting RTEnnui, you need neither of these.

 Jitsi relies on Prosody as its underlying comms server.
 We need to set up Prosody to use WebSockets.
 The configuration is done automatically for nginx, but still needs to be done in Prosody itself.